-Laser hair removal for unwanted hair has become one of the most common cosmetic procedures performed in the United States, ranked second behind wrinkle-relaxing injections in frequency of procedures performed.
-Laser hair removal utilizes beams of highly concentrated light designed to selectively penetrate into the hair follicles, to be absorbed by the pigment in the hair follicles and to destroy the hair within that hair follicle.
+Laser hair removal for unwanted hair is one of the most common cosmetic procedures performed in the United States, ranked second behind wrinkle-relaxing injections in the frequency of procedures performed.
+This procedure utilizes beams of highly concentrated light designed to selectively penetrate into the hair follicles, to be absorbed by the pigment in the hair follicles and to destroy the hair within that hair follicle.
 A variety of lasers and light sources have been developed that may be employed in laser hair removal.
-The procedure was originally described to be performed on dark hairs on light skin; newer technologies have made the procedure safer for patients with darker skin and those of color.
-Various types of lasers are utilized with laser hair removal – the most common of which are alexandrite, diode, Neodymium YAG and intense pulsed light sources
+The procedure was originally meant to be performed exclusively for dark hairs on light skin types.
+However, newer technologies have made the procedure safer for patients with darker skin and those of color.
+Various types of lasers are utilized for laser hair removal – the most common of which are alexandrite, diode, Neodymium YAG and high-intensity pulsed light sources

 Why choose laser hair removal?

-It is truly impossible to determine in advance who will require how many treatments and how long the hair will remain gone.
+It is truly impossible to determine in advance who will require more than a few treatments and how long the hair will remain gone.
 As stated above, laser hair removal works best in those with dark hairs on lighter skin, however, newer technologies and newer lasers and light sources have made the procedure safe and effective in those with darker skin and those individuals of color.

 How to prepare for the procedure

 Before the procedure, a dermatologist will usually review the patient’s medical history and conduct a physical exam.

 This is the time for the doctor and patient to discuss expectations, potential risks and outcomes of the procedure.
 Patients also should:

 - Avoid sunbathing, tanning beds, waxing, chemical peels or collagen injections for two weeks prior to the procedure.

 - Do not use perfumes, deodorants or any potential irritants in the treatment area before and after treatment.